-Dermatology specializes in the diagnosis and treatment of all companion animals with skin diseases, management of chronic ear diseases, and immunological dermatoses such as autoimmune skin diseases, food reactions and atopic dermatitis.
+Veterinary Dermatology specializes in the diagnosis and treatment of all companion animals with skin diseases, management of chronic ear diseases and immunological dermatoses such as autoimmune skin diseases, food reactions and atopic dermatitis.

 We are committed to providing excellent patient care and client service with the expertise of our board-certified veterinary specialists, staff veterinarians, and our licensed veterinary technician.
-Our service is available for evaluation and rechecks each week, Tuesdays through Fridays.
+Our service is available for evaluation and rechecks each week, Monday through Friday.
+We are located within the UF Small Animal Hospital, 2015 SW 16th Avenue, Gainesville, Florida 32608.
+To make an appointment, please call our Main Hospital Phone: 352-392-2235.

 What to Expect